infinityworks/Policies/ISO-9001/Expenses Policy/readme.md

 3.  **Categorise your expense**
 - Category: Pick an appropriate category from the options provided.
 - Comment: Comments are mandatory, see below for what we need for each expense category.
-- fice: Pick from Leeds, London or Manchester, i.e. your home office unless you’re seconded elsewhere.
+- Office: Pick from Leeds, London, Manchester or Edinburgh, i.e. your home office unless you’re seconded elsewhere.
--  the Expense is rechargeable to a client please categorise it ‘Expenses to recharge to client - Expensify’ Category, Comments and Office location are mandatory fields.
+- if the Expense is rechargeable to a client please categorise it ‘Expenses to recharge to client - Expensify’
+- Category, Comments and Office location are mandatory fields.
-4. **Verify everything is set as expected**|
+4. **Verify everything is set as expected**
-If this expense is to be recharged to a client please use the category ‘Expenses to recharge to client - Expensify’ then Tag the  customer, e.g. Sainsbury’s
+- If this expense is to be recharged to a client please use the category ‘Expenses to recharge to client - Expensify’ then tag the customer, e.g. Sainsbury’s

 By default all expenses are reimbursable.